 At Direct Access, we create opportunities for disabled people, and our senior directors are disabled themselves.
-Our Access Consultancy team are all disabled people, and at Direct Access, we embrace life experience as a valuable asset that offers insight and motivation.
-During our career as access consultants, we have met and worked with numerous professionals, and it soon becomes apparent that there are a higher proportion of disabled people working in the accessibility sector than there are in other areas.
-This led us to question why this is this case and what that says about employment and in particular the attitudes of employers towards disabled people.
+Our Access Consultancy team are all disabled people and we embrace life experience as a valuable asset that offers insight and motivation.
+Throughout our careers as access consultants, we have met and worked with numerous professionals, and it soon becomes apparent that there are a higher proportion of disabled people working in the accessibility sector than there are in other areas.
+This led us to question why this is this case, and what that says about employment and in particular the attitudes of employers towards disabled people.

 So, why are there so many disabled people working in the accessibility sector?
 The first reason seems obvious at first as alluded to earlier, disabled people have experience which gives them insight and motivation.
 On the surface this is true and whilst life experience does offer insight it inevitably offers more insight into the particular disability experienced by an individual.
 This can lead to a bias in particular areas, particularly with an unqualified or untrained person.
 A professional access consultant will be qualified and registered with the National Register of Access Consultants (NRAC) and this will ensure that bias is avoided, and the access requirements of sensory, cognitive, and physical disabilities are addressed.